Tanuki/tanuki.py/examples/email_matching/readme.md

 This example replaces regex for matching an email to a list of names.

-For example, a company has an email list of thousands of emails and list of names in their database that aren't mapped
+Example use case is where a company has an email list of thousands of emails and list of names in their database that aren't mapped.

 ## Configuration